This project will make north 30th Street safer and more connected for everyone traveling, regardless of how they choose to travel.

 Map of North 30th Street Preliminary Design project on the Core Arterial Network.
 For more information visit the Core Arterial Network webpage.

-Past engagement events include tabling and pop-ups at On the Rise Concert Series in Boulder Junction, the Hispanic Heritage Month 5k at Fleet Feet Boulder, and Columbine Elementary’s Walk and Roll to School Day, transit stops on the corridor, the Goose Creek multi-use path, and Brookdale North Boulder.
-For more about past engagement activities, click the dropdowns below.
+Past engagement events include tabling and pop-ups at On the Rise Concert Series in Boulder Junction, at Las 10 Americas Carniceria, the Hispanic Heritage Month 5k at Fleet Feet Boulder, and Columbine Elementary’s Walk and Roll to School Day, Columbine Elementary School Fall Carnival, Community Bike Ride with Full Cycle Bikes, transit stops on the corridor, the Goose Creek multi-use path, and Brookdale North Boulder.
+There was also an English and Spanish questionnaire open from Sept.7 to Nov.
+25, 2024.

 Full Report